uci-uav-forge/uavf_2024/sim_instructions.md

-# Instructions for running the Gazebo sim
+# Instructions for testing using SITL

+(We recommend using `tmux` in the dev-container - you'll be running a lot of programs at once!)

 ## Set up params
 ```